The Complete Guide to a Whimsical Marrakech Honeymoon

 Enjoy a Hot Air Balloon Ride

 Marrakech is beautiful from the ground, but it's possible to have an elevated adventure.
-Hot air balloon rides for two allow couples to see Marrakech's souks, landscapes and mosques from above.
+Hot air balloon rides allow couples to see Marrakech's souks, landscapes and mosques from above.
 Couples will also see the Atlas Mountains as they sail through the air at sunrise, a romantic and memorable experience for newlyweds.
 Some of the private tours include breakfast and spa treatments like Moroccan massages.

 What to Pack for a Marrakech Honeymoon